aknackiron/testdroid-documentation/products/testdroid-releases/index.md

     Optional: -e <API_ENDPOINT> for private cloud instances
   ```

+  The `launch-tests.sh` script is already available in [image recognition samples](https://github.com/bitbar/testdroid-samples/tree/master/image-recognition).

+* We setup our Maven central proxy making any Maven installs more robust and a lot faster.
+This is great news for all and especially Java server side mobile test runs.
+For more information about Maven mirrors check [here](http://maven.apache.org/guides/mini/guide-mirror-settings.html).

 * Sample demo project is removed in Bitbar testing after user creates first new project.